WICG/PEPC/explainer.md

 There are four main challenges with the status quo:

-1.  **Insufficiency of existing mitigations** The present day permissions spam and abuse mitigation approach has an architectural upper bound on user protection because the model relies on the website to choose when to trigger the permission request prompt rather than capturing a reliable signal of
+1.  **Insufficiency of existing mitigations**: The present day permissions spam and abuse mitigation approach has an architectural upper bound on user protection because the model relies on the website to choose when to trigger the permission request prompt rather than capturing a reliable signal of